“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

 Decided to go with the latter?
 Good.
 Here’s everything you need to know about using literary devices to improve your essay-writing skills.

 How do Literary Devices Improve College Essay Writing?

-When you use literary devices to put your message across, you are able to make people ponder about what the setting you create, characters you develop or the situations you describe.
+When you use literary devices to put your message across, you can make people ponder about the setting you create, the characters you develop, or the situations you describe.
 Well-placed literary devices have the power to heighten your writing which would have otherwise been flat and dull.